If you’re planning a weekend away, you’re surrounded by villages perfect for a staycation in Yorkshire.

 Goathland, Whitby, North Yorkshire, YO22 5AN.
 It’s a 90-minute drive from Leeds.

-To reach Hardraw Force you have to go through the 13th-century Green Dragon Inn, following in the footsteps of poet Wordsworth and painter Turner.
-It’s worth a visit in its own right, with its low, timbered ceilings, flagged floor and crackling open fire.
-There’s a similar feel at The White Hart Inn back in the centre of Hawes, a 16th-century coaching inn.
+To reach Hardraw Force you have to go past the currently closed 13th-century Green Dragon Inn, following in the footsteps of poet Wordsworth and painter Turner.
+If you want a pub break on your visit, there’s a quaint feel at The White Hart Inn back in the centre of Hawes, a 16th-century coaching inn.
 There are hand-pulled ales from Yorkshire breweries, Sunday roasts and pub food that punches well above its weight.
 Keep the country life going with a stay at Red Squirrel Cottage only minutes away – this barn conversion feels part of the landscape with its patio and pond.

 Hawes, Greens Farm, North Yorkshire, DL8 3NB.
 It’s around a two-hour drive from Leeds.

-Delis packed with local goodies, the archetypal market square, stone-built pubs and dramatic castle ruins – everyone wants to live in Helmsley.
+Delis packed with local goodies, the archetypal market square, stone-built pubs and dramatic castle ruins – Helmsley is without doubt one of the best villages in Yorkshire.
 The rugged beauty of the North York Moors is at the village’s edge, with both the Cleveland and Ebor Way beginning here, attracting walkers from all over.
 Browse through fine art galleries, shop for handmade crafts and jewellery, then head to Helmsley Castle, a medieval fortress that was later besieged during the English Civil War.
 There are more glorious ruins at nearby Rievaulx Abbey, complete with a visitor centre and tearoom.

 You can get a snapshot of the town’s history if you stay at The Black Swan.
 A stagecoach inn that has refreshed travellers since the 15th century, it’s a combination of Elizabethan, Tudor and Georgian buildings.
 The rooms are spacious and, downstairs, the Cygnet Bar serves Yorkshire ales, pub classics and more ambitious dishes such as gochujang-marinated monkfish tail.
 You’re also just steps from La Trattoria, which serves Venetian-style tapas in the day, Neapolitan pizza and traditional Italian dishes in the evening, with gems such as porchetta and fennel sausage ragu linguine.